hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 wget https://git.io/ikev2setup -O ikev2.sh && sudo bash ikev2.sh
 ```

 The <a href="../extras/ikev2setup.sh" target="_blank">script</a> must be run using `bash`, not `sh`.
 Follow the prompts to set up IKEv2.
 When finished, continue to [configure IKEv2 VPN clients](#configure-ikev2-vpn-clients) and check [known issues](#known-issues).
-If you wish to generate certificates for additional VPN clients, just run the script again.
+If you want to generate certificates for additional VPN clients, just run the script again.

 ## Manually set up IKEv2 on the VPN server